 Steve Putz, Teacher

 Steve Putz has coached award winning FIRST LEGO League teams since 1999 and has been teaching LEGO robotics, computer programming and animation classes at local schools and summer programs since he founded RoboticsLearning.com in 2002.
-Steve was a member of the LEGO Mindstorms Developers Program (MDP) and helped test the LEGO Mindstorms NXT product before it was released.
+He was a member of the LEGO Mindstorms Developers Program (MDP) and helped test the LEGO Mindstorms NXT product before it was released.
 Steve has a degree in Computer Science from U.C.
 San Diego, did software research at the Xerox Palo Alto Research Center, and has several software patents.

 Mandy Ice, Teacher